busbud/coding-challenge-frontend-b/README.md

 - This pattern is continued till polling is complete.
 - Clicking on search again reinitializes this pipeline.

+## Sorting

+- Data is sorted by departure date and time.

 ## Stack

 - Utilized Create React App to bootstrap the basic layout for the app utilizing redux as the store.